djgroen/FabSim3/INSTALL.md

 ```

 5. To enable use of FabSim on your local host, type `fab localhost setup_fabsim`.
-  a.
-As part of this command, you will be logging in to your own machine through SSH once, which can trigger a password prompt.
+   - As part of this command, you will be logging in to your own machine through SSH once, which can trigger a password prompt.
 In this case, simply type the password for the machine in which you are running these commands.

 6. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
 After that, simply type 'fab <machine_name> setup_fabsim'.